kmuncie/JW-MDT/timeline.md

-The Modern Day History of Jehovah's History
+The Modern Day History of Jehovah's Witnesses
 ===========================================

 - 1870 Charles Taze Russell begins his study of the Bible with a small group of associates